quotecenter/datadog-documentation/content/graphing/infrastructure/livecontainers.md

 ## Logs in Side Panel

-For any container sending logs to Datadog, you can view and search these logs in the side panel.
-This includes near real-time log data from [Live Tail][7].
+If a container is sending logs to Datadog, you can view and search these logs in the side panel.
+This includes near-real-time log data from [Live Tail][7].

 To access the logs for your live containers, navigate to the [Containers][1] page, and then click on the container you want to reveal in the side panel.
-From here you can select the "Logs" tab :
+From here, you can select the "Logs" tab:

 {{< img src="graphing/infrastructure/livecontainers/accessingsidepanel.png" alt="Logs Tab" responsive="true" style="width:60%;">}}

-Initially, logs from the Live Tail view will be displayed, and you will be able to search across the log lines as they come in.
+Initially, logs from the Live Tail view are be displayed, and you can search across the log lines as they come in.

-We also allow you to search across container logs that you have chosen to index.
-This can be done by changing the timeframe in the top right corner of the side panel, to your desired time window.
-This will expand your search to display the relevant logs within the new timeframe.
+You can also search across container logs that you have chosen to index.
+This can be done by changing the timeframe (in the top right corner of the side panel) to your desired time window.
+This expands your search to display the relevant logs within the new timeframe.

-As shown in the preview below, you have the ability to logically filter logs by leveraging tags.
-An example search would be for container logs that explicitly have an `Error` status.
-Key attributes about your logs are already stored in tags, which enables you to search, filter & aggregate as needed.
+As shown in the preview below, you can logically filter logs by leveraging tags.
+For example, you can search for container logs that explicitly have an `Error` status.
+Key attributes about your logs are already stored in tags, which enables you to search, filter, and aggregate as needed.

 {{< img src="graphing/infrastructure/livecontainers/livecontainerlogssidepanel.gif" alt="Preview Logs Sidepanel" responsive="true" style="width:80%;">}}